raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

   //=> 10
 ~~~~~~~~

-This speaks to JavaScript's fundamental nature: It's a language that *wants* to compose functionality out of small, singe-responsibility pieces, whether thos epieces are functions or objects built out of functions.
+This speaks to JavaScript's fundamental nature: It's a language that *wants* to compose functionality out of small, singe-responsibility pieces, whether those pieces are functions or objects built out of functions.

 And there are many ways to compose those smaller pieces in JavaScript, including functional iterators for functions, object iterators for objects, and iterable objects.
-We'll leanr about classes and prototypes later, but it is important to userstand that there are many ways to factor an object-oriented program, and "inheritance" is just one of the tools in the JavaScript toolbox.
+We'll learn about classes and prototypes later, but it is important to understand that there are many ways to factor an object-oriented program, and "inheritance" is just one of the tools in the JavaScript toolbox.